 Rule 75 (required) Every function shall have an explicit return type.

-The compiler will generate an error, indicating a violation of this rule, if a function has an implicitly declared return type.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if a function has an implicitly declared return type.
 Rule 76 (required) Functions with no parameters shall be declared with parameter type void.

-The compiler will generate an error, indicating a violation of this rule, if a function declaration or definition is not also a prototype.

-The unqualified type of parameters passed to a function shall be compatible with the unqualified expected types defined in the function prototype.

-The compiler will generate an error, indicating a violation of this rule, for any function call requiring an implicit conversion of any of the parameters.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if a function declaration or definition is not also a prototype.
+Rule 77 (required) The unqualified type of parameters passed to a function shall be compatible with the unqualified expected types defined in the function prototype.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, for any function call requiring an implicit conversion of any of the parameters.
 Rule 78 (required) The number of parameters passed to a function shall match the function prototype.

-The compiler always checks for this, also when the MISRA C rules are disabled.
+How the rule is checked The compiler always checks for this, also when the MISRA C rules are disabled.
 Rule 79 (required) The values returned by void functions shall not be used.

-The compiler always checks for this, also when the MISRA C rules are disabled.
+How the rule is checked The compiler always checks for this, also when the MISRA C rules are disabled.
 Rule 80 (required) void expressions shall not be passed as function parameters.

-The compiler always checks for this, also when the MISRA C rules are disabled.
+How the rule is checked The compiler always checks for this, also when the MISRA C rules are disabled.

 Rule 81 (advisory) const qualification should be used on function parameters which are passed by reference, where it is intended that the function will not modify the parameter.

-Violations of this rule are not checked for by the compiler or linker.
+How the rule is checked Violations of this rule are not checked for by the compiler or linker.
 This rule requires manual checking.
 Rule 82 (advisory) A function should have a single point of exit.

-The compiler will generate an error, indicating a violation of this rule, for the second point of exit from a function, which is either a return statement or the end of the function.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, for the second point of exit from a function, which is either a return statement or the end of the function.
 No error is given for points of exit that cannot be reached.

-Rule 83 (required) For functions with non-void return types:

-- there shall be one return statement for every exit branch (including the end of the program), - each return shall have an expression, - the return expression shall match the declared return type.

-The compiler will generate an error, indicating a violation of this rule, whenever:

-- a function with non-void return type does not have a return last in the function - a return statement does not have an expression - the expression given in any return statement is implicitly converted to match the return type.
+Rule 83 (required) For functions with non-void return types: • there shall be one return statement for every exit branch (including the end of the program), • each return shall have an expression, • the return expression shall match the declared return type.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, whenever: • a function with non-void return type does not have a return last in the function • a return statement does not have an expression • the expression given in any return statement is implicitly converted to match the return type.
 Rule 84 (required) For functions with void return type, return statements shall not have an expression.

-The compiler always checks for this, also when the MISRA C rules are disabled.
+How the rule is checked The compiler always checks for this, also when the MISRA C rules are disabled.